walisser/audacity/qt/notes.md

 - "ministro": 6 - 8s

-* Qt bugs
+Qt bugs
 ----------------
-QSaveFile::commit() will create an empty file if disk is full, and will not report an error.
+- QSaveFile::commit() will create an empty file if disk is full, and will not report an error.
 QSaveFile::flush() will correctly return false

-* Qt codereview..
+Qt codereview
 ----------------
 <ddubya> is there some quick setup guide for pushing a patch?
 I can't even find what repo I need to fork
 <svuorela> ddubya: do you have an account ?